 Introducing a character in a script takes effort but Ritchie found an efficient way to accomplish this with editing.
 His task it to introduce us to 12 characters, each of which has a distinct personality and goal.
-To speed things up, Ritchie employs jump cuts to fast forward through time and build real narrative momentum.
+To speed things up, Ritchie employs these cuts to fast forward through time and build real narrative momentum.

 This jump cut scene serves a dual purpose.
 The rest of the film will be fast and kinetic.
 The use of jump cuts in the opening lets the audience know precisely what kind of film they are watching and that they should be prepared to strap in for the ride.

 Accent mental states with jump cuts

 One of the most surprising and affective moments in The Royal Tenenbaums (2001) is when Ritchie (Luke Wilson) attempts suicide.
 Leading up to this moment, he proceeds to cut his hair and shave his beard.
 During this somber scene, we jump cut numerous times.

 On the surface, it might seem like simply a practical choice — compressing time and moving quickly through the process.
 But consider the emotional effects as you watch the scene.